 When to start investing: 4 signs you’re ready

-If you clicked on this story, you’re probably ready to put some money away for the future.
-Should investing be part of your plan?
+There’s a lot of buzz about investing these days.
+Should it be part of your plan?
 How will you know you’re ready to start investing?
 Maybe you already are and didn’t even know it.

 Life throws curveballs.
 It’s good to have an emergency fund with at least three months’ worth of expenses to give yourself the stability that investing can require.
 Your emergency fund will give you a buffer if anything unexpected happens, so you won’t have to tap into investments devoted to longer-term goals.
-Once you have a good start on your emergency fund, you could balance funneling money to both investing and saving.
+Once you have a good start on your emergency fund, you can balance investing and saving by funneling money to both.

 2. You end each month with extra money.

 Your emergency fund is looking good.
 You pay all the bills and any high-interest debt.
-You have enough to cover groceries and other expenses.
+You have enough to cover your expenses.
 Still some left over?
 It doesn’t have to be a lot.
-Investing is all about starting small and growing over time (more on that below).
+Investing is all about starting small and growing those dollars over time (more on that below).
 The key is to stick with it so the money invested can work for you.

-3. You're ready to commit to long-term financial goals.
+3. You're ready to commit to some financial goals.

 4. You have access to a retirement plan.

-The signs say you're ready?
-You can start investing small.
+The signs say you're ready to start investing?
+You can go in small.

-In fact, it has the potential to multiply.
-Stuffing $25 a week in a jar for 30 years would get you $39,000.
-Invest that same weekly amount at a 6% annual rate of return, and compound earnings could help that investment grow to more than $105,000 in the same time.1
+In fact, your investments have the potential to multiply.
+Stuffing $100 a month in a jar for 30 years would get you $36,000.
+Invest that same amount at a 6% annual rate of return, and through the power of compounding, that investment could grow to nearly $100,000 in the same time.1

 Let’s say you invest through a retirement account, such as a 401(k) or IRA.
-You can find investing acorns there, too.
+There’s big opportunity there, too.
 If you had a $35,000 annual income and bumped your pre-tax contributions up just 1%, that’s only about $10 off your bi-weekly take-home pay.

 Later, in retirement, that could add up to another $150 per month to spend.2